Tablas fantail

 The Tablas fantail (Rhipidura sauli) is a fantail endemic to the Philippines on Tablas Island.
 Until recently, it was considered conspecific with the blue-headed fantail and Visayan fantail.
 It is threatened by habitat loss.

-Description
+Description and taxonomy

 EBird describes the bird as "A medium-sized, long-tailed bird of lowland forest on Tablas.
 Dull blue on the head, chest, back, and shoulder with some paler blue streaking on the chest and crown.
 Has a buff belly, a rufous lower back, rump, outer tail feathers, and wing, and a dark wing edge and dark central tail feathers.
 Tail often held cocked and fanned while foraging.
-Similar to Black-naped Monarch, but Tablas Fantail has a rufous rump and tail.
-Voice includes single nasal “jep” notes given at intervals or speeded up into a rapid series."
+Similar to black-naped monarch, but Tablas fantail has a rufous rump and tail.
+Voice includes single nasal 'jep' notes given at intervals or speeded up into a rapid series."